jchris/use-fireproof/docs/database-api/sync.md

 sidebar_position: 4
 ---

+# Sync

-To sync between devices, you need to connect to a cloud.
+To sync between devices, first choose a cloud connector.
 Fireproof supports a variety of cloud connectors, including [PartyKit](https://www.npmjs.com/package/@fireproof/partykit) and [IPFS](https://www.npmjs.com/package/@fireproof/ipfs).

 Sync works by uploading encrypted files to storage and maintaining a pointer in the metadata header.
 Once a device is connected, it will share data with all other connected devices.